hack4impact-calpoly/slo-cat-shelter-mobile/README.md

 # SLO_cat_shelter_mobile
-This is a private app built for SLO cat shelter, which allows volunteers to keep track of cat data and add new cats
+This is a private app built for the Cal Poly Cat Program.
+This app assists with administrative tasks, allowing volunteers to add new cat profiles, view current cats, and view and schedule events such as foster, vet, or adoption appointments.

 Check out the website which it is connected to: https://cpcp-cats.herokuapp.com/